 “Act” means the Societies Act of Alberta, and regulations issued pursuant thereto, as amended from time to time.

+“Member” means one of the Residential, Individual, or Corporate Members

+“Voting Member” means a Member who is eligible to vote at Annual or Special General Meetings by virtue of being a Member.

-2 Article III – Boundaries
+2 Article I – Boundaries

-The boundaries of the Eau Claire Community Association shall be within the City of Calgary as follows:
+The boundaries of the Association shall be within the City of Calgary as follows:

 North Boundary – the south shore of the Bow River